 Do you prefer to have all your employees sat at their desks where you can micro-manage them or are you a macro-manager with a more relaxed management style?

-If your company remains committed to employees working at their desk, you could be missing out on several business benefits.
-In the digital age, advances in technology have enabled employees to share files, communicate with colleagues and collaborate on projects, without the added burden of a commute or distractions at work.
+In the digital age, technology has enabled employees to share files globally, communicate with colleagues via video conferencing and collaborate remotely, without the added burden of a commute or distractions at work.

 It’s no longer the case that every employee needs to be in the office to be productive.
 In many cases, managers are actively encouraging their employees to take advantage of flexible working hours.
 Here are several key benefits: